 So, what is this distributed cloud trend?
 How are enterprise businesses using it to add power to their infrastructure?
 Keep reading to find out.

 What is a distributed cloud?

-If you’re in IT, it’s likely you may have come across a distributed database.
+If you’re in IT, you may have come across a distributed database.
 If that’s so, you may have a reasonable concept of distribution.
-In a distributed database, data is processed across the infrastructure, using computing nodules that each have their processing capabilities versus one central core.
-The goal is better performance and security.
+In a distributed database, data is processed across the infrastructure, using computing nodules that each have their own processing capabilities (versus one central core).
+The goal is two-fold:

 In the age of cloud services, the Internet of Things and web services platforms have already disrupted digital businesses, forcing the heavy hand of change.
 With that change comes new challenges to enterprise infrastructure.
 For example, performance and security are at the top of the minds of industry leaders.

 Some enterprise businesses have adopted a new cloud philosophy that will shape their business infrastructure in the years to come: edge computing.
 Edge computing is the idea that ensuring the proximal location point of computing services is as close as possible to where your customers are.
-If you are a national or international company, this can propose a challenge.
+If you are a national or international company, this concept can be a real challenge.